systemcarl/weblog/outlines/about-me.md

 - Overall, I want to:
     - conduct empirical research on building educated solutions
     - build and share tools to manage complex and unintuitive problems
-    - teach the skills for others to do the same.
+    - teach the skills for others to do the same
 - I want to help create a better future for everyone
 - by contributing to scientific research, technological development, and education.